joshuacherian/joshuacherian.github.io/_posts/2020-05-27-DM-2-Launch-Guide.md

 ![png](../images/DM_2_Launch_Guide/DynamicPressureExample.png)

 ### MECO (T+00:02:30)
 A few events happen in rapid succession here.
 First, we have main engine cutoff (MECO), where the 9 Merlins on the first stage shut down.
-The 1st stage then separates and begins its descent back to earth while another five engines on the second stage light up and continue the journey.
+The 1st stage then separates and begins its descent back to earth while another engine on the second stage light up and continue the journey.

 ### 1st Stage Reentry Burn (T+00:07:12)
 To keep itself from turning into a toasty ball of fire, the first stage will relight its engines to slow its descent through the atmosphere.